ArceLopera/ArceLopera.github.io/_portfolio/NovelInterfaces.md

 gesture-based, mobile, biometric and/or seamless interfaces between human and computers.
 While prototype testing will focus on user engagement, the development of the interfaces will favor natural interaction with users by biometrical and/or behavioral pattern recognition using signal processing and analysis.
-This research theme includes both hardware and software development.
+This research area includes both hardware and software development.
 The applications include:
 1. Systems for [Biodiversity Monitoring](/biodiversity/)
 2. [Intelligent Environments](/environ/)
 3. Biometric User Behavior Monitoring